 LABOREXP measures US labor market experience.
 It is defined as a person's time in the US since turning 18.
 For immigrants it will be either time since immigration or (age - 18), depending on whether or not they immigrated before they turned 18.
-This should be positive, as while workers gain more experience they acquire human capital through on-the-job training.
-Unfortunately, the information on year of arrival in PUMS is coded in arbitrarily chosen, non-uniform intervals.
+This should be positive, as while workers gain more experience they acquire human capital through onthe-job training.
+Unfortunately, PUMS codes the data on year of arrival in the US in arbitrarily chosen, inconsistent ranges.
 I overcome this by assuming that each person immigrated at the midpoint of his range.

-REGION is strictly a control to account for possible earnings differentials in different parts of the US.
-NORTHEAST is omitted; the three included variables, SOUTH, MIDWEST, and WEST, will show the earnings differential between the Northeast and that region.
+REGION is strictly a control to account for possible wage differentials in different parts of the US.
+NORTHEAST is omitted; the three included variables, SOUTH, MIDWEST, and WEST, will show the wage differential between the Northeast and that region.